google/googletest/docs/advanced.md

 }
 ```

-To alleviate this, googletest provides three different solutions.
+To alleviate this, GoogleTest provides three different solutions.
 You could use
 either exceptions, the `(ASSERT|EXPECT)_NO_FATAL_FAILURE` assertions or the
 `HasFatalFailure()` function.
 They are described in the following two
 subsections.